siggame/Cadre/Games/Catastrophe/rules.md

 * **Title**: The job title ("cat overlord", "soldier", "gatherer", "builder", "missionary", "fresh human").
 * **Moves**: The number of times a unit with this job can move per turn.
 * **ActionCost**: The amount of energy it costs for this unit to perform an action.
 * **RegenRate**: How much energy this unit regenerates while resting.
-This is doubled if resting in a shelter with the Cat Overlord.
+This is doubled if resting in a shelter the Cat Overlord is in range of.
 * **CarryLimit**: The total amount of combined materials/food this unit can carry at once.
 * **Upkeep**: The amount of food this unit consumes every turn.